gudnuf/cashu-gateway/INBOUND.md

 4. **Unblind dealer's signatures:**
    - Uses stored `PendingDealerFee.outputData` secrets/blinding factors
+     > TODO: again, do we need P2PK here?
    - Creates proofs locked to Dealer's P2PK
-   - Saves to dealer's database

-5. **Return preimage to gateway** (in response)
+> TODO: If we decide to keep this, also return the Y values the gateway could use 5. **Return preimage to gateway** (in response)

 6. **Forward Alice's signatures to Alice** (next step)

+> TODO: consider how the dealer blinded messages are being created and

 ---

 ### 6. Gateway Settles Invoice

-Gateway receives preimage from dealer's response and settles the HODL invoice.
+Gateway receives preimage from the mint and settles the HODL invoice.

 **Gateway Action:**